TiredQuan/PyLessonsBootDev/readme.md

 I got the membership.........so I'll stop doing this
 I was getting kind of annoying and slow for me to keep doing this, the ordering of the files and whatnot, it doesn't help much when it comes to learning

+## ANOTHER UPDATE

+I realize that I'm addicted to protecting my spree, and I want to make sure I finish this without losing my streak, so I'll use scummy tactics instead >:)
+Can't lose shields on hard questions if you don't test in the site itself :) can't believe i'm tryharding a coding course